spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/_index.md

 linkTitle: "Codelabs"
 weight: 2
 description: >
-  Use through these codelabs to get hands-on experience with Spinnaker in a guided manner.
+  Try some of these codelabs to get a guided, hands-on experience with Spinnaker.
 ---

 Each of these codelabs takes about one hour.